TOUR HIGHLIGHTS

 “Dear Refuge of My Weary Soul” - Anne Steele

 Moderate walking: 4-6 miles throughout the day, moderate hills and stairs.
-NO BUS.
+2 hrs coach.
 Sleep in OXFORD.

 Thou Lovely Source of True Delight, whom I unseen adore.
 Unveil Thy beauties to my sight, that I might love Thee more.